filippaleuckfeld/matplotlib/report.md

 Document your experience in using a "new"/different coverage tool.

-How well was the tool documented?
+- How well was the tool documented?
 Was it possible/easy/difficult to integrate it with your build environment?

+    - An attempt was made to use `pytest-cov`, a plugin for pytest that matplotlib already uses.
+However, there doesn't seem to be a way to make it only do coverage for a single function, it uses files as atomic units.
+It also defaults to line coverage, not branch coverage, and its documentation and output are not particularly easy to interpret.
+Integrating it with the environment was easy, it's already done.
+But integrating it with this assignment didn't seem possible.

 ### Your own coverage tool

-Show a patch (or link to a branch) that shows the instrumented code to gather coverage measurements.

-The patch is probably too long to be copied here, so please add the git command that is used to obtain the patch instead:

-git diff ...
+DIY coverage implementation is modified source code, as can be seen in the [issue/17 branch](https://github.com/filippaleuckfeld/matplotlib/tree/issue/17).

-What kinds of constructs does your tool support, and how accurate is its output?
+- What kinds of constructs does your tool support, and how accurate is its output?

+    - This works by setting a flag for each branch that is reached in an execution of the function and writing this information to a file.
+    The `accumulate_coverage.py` program then checks which flags have been set after all tests have been run.
+    The tool supports if/else/while and for constructs, and those that can be rewritten as one of those, as long as the programmer can edit the execution branch to set the flag.
+    The accuracy of the coverage tool is therefore dependent on the programmer's implementation of each flag being set.
+It also can't know if certain branches are unreachable unless the programmer takes this into account.

 ### Evaluation

 1. How detailed is your coverage measurement?
+    * It depends on the implementation of flags being set.
+It will count the number of flags set out of the defined branches, and tell you which flags are not set.

 2. What are the limitations of your own tool?
+    * It takes a long time to set up, and impacts the performance of the code, since it requires adding instructions that are not necessary to the code's intended purpose.
+    * It also can't account for unreachable branches without the programmer telling it not to count those.
+    * Since it uses relative paths to store files, tests that run in their own directories will not have their results counted unless they're manually moved to the correct files.

 3. Are the results of your tool consistent with existing coverage tools?
+    * TODO: use existing coverage tool other than `pytest-cov`

 ## Coverage improvement

 Show the comments that describe the requirements for the coverage.

-Report of old coverage: [link]
+Report of old coverage: https://github.com/filippaleuckfeld/matplotlib/issues/17#issuecomment-1438609900

 Report of new coverage: [link]